Fluid Reasoning Representations: Cross-LLM Similarity Analysis

-To validate that representational convergence is not unique to QwQ-32B, we analyzed action and predicate representations across multiple reasoning models. \Cref{fig:sims_avg_all_models} shows how centered action and predicate representations from different timestamps converge toward cross-naming average representations extracted at 7k tokens, analogous to the analysis in \Cref{sec:rep_avg}.
+To validate that representational convergence is not unique to QwQ-32B, we analyzed action and predicate representations across multiple LLMs. \Cref{fig:sims_avg_ds,fig:sims_avg_nemo,fig:sims_avg_seed,fig:sims_avg_seed_base} show how centered action and predicate representations from different timestamps converge toward cross-naming average representations extracted at 7k tokens, analogous to the analysis in \Cref{sec:rep_avg}.